-In all levels and in all ways, membership in the Honors Academy is a privilege, not a right, and carries with it certain responsibilities and expectations.
-Prospective members of the Honors Academy must be fully admitted to Howard Payne University prior to application for admission to the Honors Academy.
-Formal approval of the Honors Academy application is the prerogative of the university administration acting through the Honors Academy Executive Committee.
-A member's continued good standing in the Honors Academy is subject to conditions outlined below and in the Honors Academy Student Handbook.
+Membership in the Honors Academy is privilege, not a right, and carries with it certain responsibilities and expectations.
+Prospective member of the Honor Academy must be fully admitted to Howard Payne University prior to application for admission to the Honors Academy and must meet the standards for admission published on the Honors Academy website (www.hputx.edu/academy).
+Current HPU students seeking admission to the Honors Academy must possess a cumulative HPU GPA of 3.25 or better, and demonstrate both academically and socially a fit with the Honors Academy's standards and expectations.